badashahfx/badashahfx.github.io/README.md

  * Time to resize pizza optimzed down to less than 5ms for the pizza side slider.

- * Modifed updatePositions() function to calculate outside of the loop.
+ * Moved few variables that were called inside of the loop to outside of the loop.

- * Changed query.Selectors to getElementId
+ * Eliminated the Dx function.

  *  document.body.scrollTop was changed to document.documentElement.scrollTop since it doesn't work on chrome anymore.